lewagon/dotfiles/02-OOP/01-OO-Basics/TEACHERS.md

 ```

-Now we define methods **in the class**, not in the main program, and these methods ar then called **on an instance** of the class (that's why they're called instance methods)
+You have noticed that from now on, we define methods **in the class** (not in the main program) and then these methods are called **on instances** of the class.
+That is why they are called instance methods.

 ### Accessors